-The City of Sydney is an active partner in the Tech Central precinct and is a member of the new leadership group called the Tech Central Interim Governance Leadership Group.
+The City of Sydney is an active partner in the Tech Central precinct and is a member of the Tech Central Alliance.
 This group comprises anchor tenants across the private sector, academia, local and state governments to realise the vision for Tech Central to be recognised as Australia's innovation and technology capital.
-Membership of the interim governance group includes City of Sydney, Investment NSW, University of Technology Sydney, University of Sydney, Sydney Local Health District, Inner West Council, and representatives from the tech ecosystem operating within the precinct including Atlassian and Stone and Chalk.
+Membership of the group includes City of Sydney, Investment NSW, University of Technology Sydney, University of Sydney, Sydney Local Health District, Inner West Council, and representatives from the tech ecosystem operating within the precinct.